bluesliverx/grails-spring-security-oauth2-provider/README.md

 This will then give a token to the client that can be used to access the application as the user (an example needs to go here).

 > WARNING: The redirect_uri in the `code` response and the `authorization_code` grant must match!
 Otherwise, the authorization will fail.

-#### Examples

-The [examples](examples) directory may be very useful in implementing the flows above.
-Especially note the [Scribe User Approval Script](examples/user-approval-scribe.groovy) for an example of the User Approval flow.

 ### Protecting Resources